Managing a New Community and Team

 The most recent example is the COVID-19 pandemic and related events [WorldHOrganisation20] worldwide including the global lockdown that started in February 2020.
 The research communities responded with a sudden surge of hackathons, data modelling projects, task forces, and working groups to find effective and immediate technical solutions to combat this health crisis.

 So, how can we ensure that the teams and research communities we form during the time of urgency are built on the foundation of excellent science and community practices?
-To help researchers address this issue, especially when starting a community or team-oriented projects in a short amount of time (such as a pandemic), we have compiled recommendations drawn from the experiences of community and technical experts.
-In this chapter we discuss the important aspects that helps make a project truly productive, while being successfully community-oriented.
-We also discuss useful ways to tackle technical issue that can arise in a project.
+To help researchers address this issue, especially when starting a community or a team-oriented project in a short amount of time (such as a pandemic), we have compiled recommendations drawn from the experiences of community and technical experts.
+In this chapter, we discuss the important aspects that help make a project truly productive, while being successfully community-oriented.
+We also discuss useful ways to tackle technical issues that can arise in a project.
 In the third subchapter, we urge our readers to identify their stakeholders, actively invite them to participate and value the differences that exist in their teams and communities.

 This chapter was originally discussed and written in an online post by Malvika Sharan, Yo Yehudi, Colin Sauze, Raniere Silva, Caroline Jay, Robert Haines and Claire Wyatt as a part of the Collaboration Workshop 2020 speed blog series hosted by Software Sustainability Institute.